ike9000e/NX-Owl-NG2/README.md

 Additional feature
 ---------------------
-During gameplay, whenever there is free camera enabled, holding LB or RT buttons would revert to the original camera mode.
+During gameplay, whenever there is free camera enabled by the Mod, holding LB or RT buttons would revert to the original camera mode.
+Normally, in game, these two buttons are used for 1st person camera control and for camera reset.

 Requirements
 -----------------
-* CFF Explorer VII
+* CFF Explorer VII [CFF Explorer VII https://ntcore.com/explorer-suite/]
-* Ability to attach DLL to the Xenia executable, either permanently to  or with
+* Ability to attach DLL to the Xenia executable, either permanently dynamically.

 Installation
 --------------

+This explains how to use CFF Explorer VII to add the DLL to the "xenia_canary.exe" file so it starts with the game automatically every time.
+Non-permanent way of starting the game is also possible, using dynamic DLL loading, eg. using a feature from Cheat Engine.

 * Make sure you hav a backup of your "xenia_canary.exe" file.
 * Copy "nx_owl_dll.dll" to the same folder/directory "xenia_canary.exe" is in.
 * Start CFF Explorer VII.